 — Charles Lapworth, Proceedings of the Geological Society of London (1903), 59, lxxii.

-Lapworth’s investigations into the geology of the Southern Uplands of Scotland in the first phase of his career were epochal because they revolutionized the interpreration of the structure of that important region.
+Lapworth’s investigations into the geology of the Southern Uplands of Scotland in the first phase of his career were epochal because they revolutionized the interpretation of the structure of that important region.
 A group of fossils, the graptolites, which he used for dating Lower Paleozoic rocks were the means by which he unraveled complicated regional structures and used them to zone and correlate the sequences across the area.
 Graptolites are fossil colonial animals known chiefly from the Upper Cambrian.
 The name graptolite comes from the Greek graptos, meaning “written”, and lithos, meaning “rock”, as many graptolite fossils resemble hieroglyphs written on the rock.
 Linnaeus originally regarded them as ‘pictures resembling fossils’ rather than true fossils, though later workers supposed them to be related to the hydrozoans.
-Lapworth realised that in order to record individual rock units, and associated graptolite biozones, the area had to be mapped in great detail.
+Lapworth realized that in order to record individual rock units, and associated graptolite biozones, the area had to be mapped in great detail.
 Thus, he proposed that the beds between the Cambrian beds of north Wales and the Silurian beds of South Wales should be assigned to a new geological period: the Ordovician.

 The Stratigraphic Units